Windows81/Roblox-Freedom-Distribution/Source/web_server/README.md

 # Web Server (`web_server/`)

-#### Note: This README file has been generated using Deepseek v4.
+#### Note: This README file has been generated for RFD 0.66.2 using Deepseek v4.
 Certain explanations might be wrong.
 Will correct over time.

 The web server module provides an HTTP(S) server that emulates Rōblox web APIs, allowing the RFD client and RCC (Rōblox Cloud Compute) to function without connecting to Rōblox's official servers.